Balaji Motion Pictures: History

 In 2011, the company marked its entry into Marathi films by producing Taryanche Bait.
 The film was a critical and commercial hit and won many accolades including three awards for Best Film.
 The company also released Shor in the City, a small-budget critically acclaimed film.
 The same year also saw the release of Ragini MMS, co-produced with Amit Kapoor and Sidhartha M. Jain.
 The film won the Stardust Award for Best Film, and Ekta Kapoor announced the sequel of the film would be released in 2013, starring Indo-Canadian actress Sunny Leone.
 The company released The Dirty Picture starring Vidya Balan on 2 December 2011.
 This proved to be a major blockbuster and was regarded as one of the best films of 2011, winning Vidya Balan her first National Award and numerous acting awards of 2011 for her performance.
 The film won six awards for Best Film.

 In 2012, the company released its first adult comedy, Kyaa Super Kool Hai Hum, sequel to the 2005 hit Kyaa Kool Hai Hum, which was slammed by critics but was a box office success, made on a budget of ₹13 crore and collecting ₹33 crore in its first week.

 In April 2013, the company released the horror film Ek Thi Daayan, co-produced with Vishal Bhardwaj.
 It received positive reviews from critics and received 3 out of 5 on average.
-Jinson John of Indian Box Office stated "Ek Thi Daayan is not that regular Bhootiya Isshtoorry, the plot stands out of them all, it's surely is an experimental plot, but not written by an idiot."
-The film opened at around 30-40% occupancy, with a better opening in multiplexes rather than single screens, netting around ₹18.07 crore over the first weekend.
+Jinson John of Indian Box Office stated "Ek Thi Daayan is not that regular Bhootiya story, the plot stands out of them all, it's surely is an experimental plot, but not written by an idiot."
+The film opened at around 30–40% occupancy, with a better opening in multiplexes rather than single screens, netting around ₹18.07 crore over the first weekend.